-The Multi-Agency Data Integration Project (MADIP) is a partnership among Australian Government agencies to combine information on healthcare, education, government payments, personal income tax, and the Census to create a comprehensive picture of Australia over time.
+The Multi-Agency Data Integration Project (MADIP) is a partnership among Australian Government agencies to develop a secure and enduring approach for combining information on healthcare, education, government payments, personal income tax, and population demographics (including the Census) to create a comprehensive picture of Australia over time.

-Authorised researchers can use unidentified MADIP data to look at patterns and trends in the Australian population, and provide insight into the effectiveness of government policies, programs, and services.
-MADIP demonstrates how combining existing public data can help target services (such as healthcare) to the people and communities who need them.
+Authorised researchers can use unidentified MADIP data to look at patterns and trends in the Australian population, and provide new insights into the development and evaluation of government policies, programs, and services (such as healthcare) to ensure they are delivering value to the people and communities who need them.

 MADIP is a core component of the Australian Government’s Data Integration Partnership for Australia (DIPA).
 There are six Commonwealth agencies working together on the project: